View Donald Clifton's Obituary on LCsun-news.com and share memories

 Don will forever be remembered for his humor, strength, wisdom, knowledge, determination and integrity by his family and friends.
 He was a role model to many and while he may be gone, he will never be forgotten.

 A Masonic Service will be conducted at a later date.
-Arrangements are with La Paz - Graham's Funeral Home, 555 W. Amador Ave., Las Cruces, NM 88005.
-To sign the online guestbook please visit www.LaPaz-Grahams.com
+Arrangements are with La Paz - Graham's Funeral Home